 To keep things simple and straightforward, you can ask influencers to include hashtags like #ad or #sponsored in their caption.
 However, you can totally let influencers be creative with their disclosure.
 In fact, some disclosures can come across as more genuine than just simply using short hashtags.
 (E.g.: “I’ve been a fan of XYZ’s products for a while, and when they reached out to me for a sponsorship opportunity, I was more than happy to take the chance to introduce this wonderful brand to my followers!”

-For brands outside of the U.S., if you’re working with U.S. influencers, you’d need to make sure their publications don’t violate the FTC guidelines.
+For brands outside of the U.S., if you’re working with U.S. influencers, you’d need to make sure their publications don’t violate the FTC influencer marketing guidelines.
 This would apply also for U.S. brands working with international influencers – although also make sure you double-check with each country’s guidelines, since most countries have their own outline and requirements when it comes to social media as well as marketing.

 With influencer marketing being a very new and ever-evolving industry, brands and agencies should always expect changes when it comes to rules and guidelines.
 For now, we can be confident that transparency and honesty and authenticity will go a long way, both relationship-wise and legality-wise.